rlannon/SINx86/README.md

 * Link with G++ using `g++ <list object files> -L <path to SRE> -l SRE`, again optionally specifying the outfile with `-o`

 There is really no reason you shouldn't be able to utilize `make` for SIN projects; in fact, it would probably make your life quite a bit easier.

+#### Language Samples and Benchmarks

+Included with this project are a folder of various sample SIN files to test the compiler's functionality.
+They can also serve as general syntax/usage references.

+Within the samples folder is a folder called `benchmarks`, which includes various algorithms in both SIN and C to test compile and execution times and serve as benchmark tests.

 ## Future Goals